njuyxw/njuyxw.github.io/_pages/about.md

 - **Neural Symbolic Integration**: integrating the power of machine learning and logical reasoning to boost the reasoning and planning capabilities of the AI system

 ## News
+- 🎉 [Jan 2025] CARTS is accepted by ICLR2025.
 - 🤖 [Feb 2025] Our paper "Step Back to Leap Forward: Self-Backtracking for Boosting Reasoning of Language Models" is available on [arXiv](https://arxiv.org/abs/2502.04404)!
 We have released our [code](https://github.com/LAMDASZ-ML/Self-Backtracking) and [dataset](https://huggingface.co/datasets/yangxw/countdown-backtracking)!

-- 🎉 [Jan 2025] CARTS is accepted by ICLR2025.
+- 🎉 [May 2025] A survey about **Neuro-Symbolic Reasoning of LLMs** is accepted by IJCAI 2025 Survey Track.

 <a name="publications"></a>